yaencn/safeline-helmchart/README.md

 ------Installation Remind------

+Before version 6.1.2:

 These services must run on the same workload node in the k8s cluster:

 safeline-chaos, safeline-detector, safeline-tengine

 It is recommended to use the nodeSelector setting.

+After version 6.1.2:

+default Expose Services As Ports mode.

+Can be controlled by the value of the `global.exposeServicesAsPorts.enabled` field in the values file.

 ------HelmChart Install-----------